hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 In an even simpler reframing, we can consider a company's lifecycle phase as a sliding scale between focusing on [top-line growth vs. bottom-line growth](https://www.investopedia.com/ask/answers/difference-between-bottom-line-and-top-line-growth/).

 *Top-line* focused companies prefer revenue growth via expanding existing products and exploring new ones.
-Cost considerations are often deferred or deprioritized due to opportunity cost and potential hindrance to gross profit expansion.
+Cost considerations are often deferred or deprioritized due to opportunity cost and potential hindrance to revenue expansion and market share growth.

 Meanwhile, *bottom-line* focused companies prefer profit growth (or preservation) via improving margins for existing products.